SLP Works Maintenance Grease 300

 • Brake systems with suitable drag grease

-For fast-rotating parts such as spool bearings or line guide rollers, roller oil is usually used instead.
+For fast-rotating parts such as spool bearings or line guide rollers, reel oil is usually used instead.

 In many cases, ball bearings are lubricated with roller oil, especially when the goal is to achieve as free a rotation as possible.